Saif-Smran/Restaurant-Management-Clint/README.md

-# RestoEase - Restaurant Management System
+# RestoEase - Restaurant Management Client

 🔗 **Live Site:** [https://resturent-management-clint.web.app](https://resturent-management-clint.web.app)

-RestoEase is a modern web application for restaurant management and food delivery services.
-Built with React and Vite, it offers a seamless experience for both customers and restaurant administrators.
+RestoEase is a modern web application for restaurant management and food ordering.
+This package contains the client (React + Vite).
+It provides a seamless experience for customers and a personal dashboard for users to manage their foods and orders.

 ## 🌟 Features

-### For Customers
+### For Customers (Users)
 - Browse and search through available food items
 - View detailed food information including price, description, and availability
 - Place food orders with quantity selection